andavazgar/100DaysOfSwiftUI/README.md

 Projects from the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson ([@twostraws](https://github.com/twostraws))

-The course is divided into `Projects` and `Milestones`. `Projects` are meant to teach iOS cocepts, techniques and frameworks.
+The course is divided into `Projects` and `Milestones`. `Projects` are meant to teach iOS concepts, techniques and frameworks.
 **Every 3 projects**, a milestone is reached. `Milestones` are challenges that use the concepts learned in the previous 3 projects.
 For example, after `Project 3` comes `Milestone 1`.

 ## Course Content